-A hypothesis was made several decades ago, well before I was born.
-This “Lipid Hypothesis” suggested cholesterol in the blood independently caused heart disease.
+The “Lipid Hypothesis” suggested cholesterol in the blood independently caused heart disease.

 The lipid hypothesis is a medical theory postulating a link between blood cholesterol levels and occurrence of heart disease.
 A summary from 1976 described it as: “measures used to lower the plasma lipids in patients with hyperlipidemia will lead to reductions in new events of coronary heart disease”.
 Or, more concisely, “decreasing blood cholesterol… significantly reduces coronary heart disease”.

 It has since morphed and changed a bit.
 Now some point to Low Density Lipoproteins as the problem (LDL-P, the “boats”) while others still insist it is the cholesterol found inside them (LDL-C, the “cargo”).
 Regardless, if you have a lot of LDL-C, you likely have a lot of LDL-P, so it is pretty much the same for most people anyway.

 This is “deadly” and “needs immediate treatment” to lower the LDL-C/-P with prescription drugs.
 Even with the newer guidelines putting less emphasis on LDL, there’s no lack of insistence by doctors around the world on taking drugs to lower it when at high or even moderate levels.
 In fact, what was considered high has been continually dropped (from 130 mg/dL to 100, and now to 70).
 Naturally, this has resulted in more and more drugs prescribed.

 Last year we had a massive Consensus Statement from the European Atherosclerosis Society.
 In very declarative language, they state the evidence is quite overwhelming and clear: LDL is the bad guy.